kunalsnehi0710/goodgame-mysql-challenge/README.md

 2. Connect to the running container of your choice using following command

-   `docker exec -it host1-mysql-1`  OR   `docker exec -it host2-mysql-1`   OR   `docker exec -it host3-mysql-1`
+       docker exec -it host1-mysql-1

+       docker exec -it host2-mysql-1

+       docker exec -it host3-mysql-1

-3. Once logged in to the container, run the following mysql command to connect to the database
+4. Once logged in to the container, run the following mysql command to connect to the database

    `mysql -u root -p`

    When prompted for password, supply the password as `root`

-4. Database Connected.
+5. Database Connected.

-5. Execute the SQL queries of your choice
+6. Execute the SQL queries of your choice

 ## Assumptions: